avantipova/oasisnn/README.md

 Our project is built upon a comprehensive multimodal psychophysiological database.
 This dataset encompasses eye-tracking data, galvanic skin response (GSR) readings, and heart-rate variability measurements.

 ### Deep Learning Approach
 EmoEye employs advanced Deep Learning techniques to unravel emotions.
-Our model is designed to process a variety of data types, including scanpaths, GSR data, heart-rate signals, and images viewed by participants.
+Our model is designed to process a variety of data types, including scanpaths, GSR data, heart-rate signals, evoked by images viewed by participants.

 ## Commercial Endeavors